 |Processing speed||Can take several business days||Money can transfer within minutes|

 |Security||ACH transfers are also secure, and they can be reversible||Wire transfers are secure, though they can’t be reversed even if you suspect a fraudulent transaction|

 |Cost||Typically free for consumers||You may pay anywhere from $10 to $35 to send domestic wire transfers, with higher fees for international wire transfers|

 Whether it makes sense to use ACH payments vs. wire transfers may depend on how quickly you need to send or receive money.
 If you can wait a few days and don’t want to pay a fee, ACH payments can get the job done.
 On the other hand, if you need to send or receive money right away then it may be worth paying the fee for a wire transfer.

 Most likely, you use ACH payments far more than you think.
-A simple way to start taking advantage of the benefits of ACH payments is to set up direct deposit for your paycheck, tax refund and/or stimulus check.
+A simple way to start taking advantage of ACH payment benefits is to set up direct deposit for your paycheck, tax refund, and/or stimulus check.
 You can even go ahead and enroll in direct deposit with Chime today and start getting paid up to two days early¹.